-The Company currently operates 45 manufacturing or distribution facilities across the globe and are split by reporting segment as follows:
+The Company currently operates 50 manufacturing or distribution facilities across the globe and are split by reporting segment as follows:

-IDS: Thirty-one facilities are used for our IDS business.
-Ten of which are located within the United States; four each are located in Belgium and Mexico; three in the United Kingdom; two each in Brazil and China; and one each in Canada, Italy, Hong Kong, Japan, Malaysia, and Singapore.
+IDS: Thirty-seven facilities are used for our IDS business.
+Ten of which are located within the United States; five each are located in Belgium and Mexico; four in China; three each in the United Kingdom and Brazil; and one each in Canada, India, Italy, Hong Kong, Japan, Malaysia, and Singapore.

-WPS: Fourteen facilities are used for our WPS business.
-Three of which are located in France; two each are located in Australia, Germany, and the United States; and one each in Belgium, the Netherlands, Poland, Sweden, and the United Kingdom.
+WPS: Thirteen facilities are used for our WPS business.
+Three of which are located in France; two each are located in Australia, Germany, and the United States; and one each in the Netherlands, Poland, Sweden, and the United Kingdom.

-The Company's present operating facilities contain a total of approximately 2.5 million square feet of space, of which approximately 1.5 million square feet is leased.
+The Company's present operating facilities contain a total of approximately 2.8 million square feet of space, of which approximately 2.1 million square feet is leased.
 The Company believes that its equipment and facilities are modern, well maintained, and adequate for present needs.